sf-concurrency/Alexis_Chapter7_DataParallelism/Ch7Notes.md

   those provided by standard C—in particular, it includes vector types such as float4 or ulong3.
 Rewrite our kernel to multiply two buffers of vectors.
 How are these vector types represented on the host?

+#### Code Notes

+The projects distributed with the book still work fine with their `Makefile`s.
+Yay.

+Distributed Projects:
+- MultiplyArrays/
+- MultiplyArraysProfiled/
+- MultiplyArraysWithErrorHandling/

+Possible extra projects:
+- just migrate to Xcode
+- translate to Swift, for Swift-to-Swift comparison of OpenCL and Metal
+- Compare API design with TF, pytorch, Metal, numpy, and other frameworks that abstract GPU-accelerated or vectorized computation.

+### Day 2